Wallet: balances

 }

 trusted: spendable under the wallet's confirmations policy; equalsgetbalance.untrusted_pending: received but not yet spendable under the policy; equalsgetunconfirmedbalance.
-Incoming 0-conf payments seen by the mempool stream land here.immature: change awaiting confirmation (zecd has no mining, so this is not coinbase maturity as in Core; unconfirmed change from your own sends reports here).lastprocessedblock(Core 26+): the fully-scanned block the balances are anchored to, the same anchor asgetblockcount.
+Incoming 0-conf payments seen by the mempool stream land here.immature: change awaiting confirmation; unconfirmed change from your own sends reports here.
+For transparent coinbase held below the 100-block maturity, seegetwalletinfo.immature_balanceand Transparent support.coinbase(extension): the unspent mature transparent coinbase value, a subset oftrustedby construction (see below).lastprocessedblock(Core 26+): the fully-scanned block the balances are anchored to, the same anchor asgetblockcount.
 Omitted while the wallet has not yet scanned a block.

 vs Bitcoin Core: same shape minus Core master's mine.nonmempool and the optional